Funding Opportunities

 Life Science Funding Line - Medical technology │ StMWi

-Deadline: the next call is planned for fall 2022 Value: dependent on the individual call for proposal (for a commercial enterprise, the grant amounts to a maximum of 50% of eligible expenses in the case of industrial research and 25% in the case of experimental development.
+Deadline: next call is planned for autumn 2025 Value: dependent on the individual call for proposal (for a commercial enterprise, the grant amounts to a maximum of 50% of eligible expenses in the case of industrial research and 25% in the case of experimental development.
 Universities, non-university research institutions, or equivalent organizational units may receive higher funding rates under certain conditions.)
 The Bavarian Ministry of Economic Affairs, Regional Development and Energy (StMWi) supports research and development projects of companies and research institutions cooperating with companies in the field of life sciences within the framework of the Bavarian Collaborative Research Program (BayVFP).
 Funding is available for industry-led collaborative projects that focus on innovative developments in the field of medical technology, i.e. collaborative projects for researching and developing new or improved products and/or processes.
 The funding is intended to enable research and development (R&D) work in the field of life science - medical technology and to accelerate the implementation of research results in new products and/or processes.
 The collaborations should have the potential to bring what has been researched to market.
 Thematic priorities and funding objects as well as evaluation criteria are defined in the context of special funding calls.
 Life Science Fundling Line - Medical Technology Programme Website (DE) |

 BAYINTAN │ BAVARIAN RESEARCH ALLIANCE